dhowe/dialogic/README.md

 # Dialogic

 Dialogic is a system designed to help writers easily create interactive scripts with generative elements.
 It makes no assumptions about how generated text is displayed, or about how users will choose their responses.
-These tasks are left to game designers and programmers, using tools like Unity3D and C#.
+These tasks are left to game designers and programmers (using tools like Unity3D).

 Each section of text in a Dialogic script is known as a CHAT.
 Each CHAT has a unique name and contains one or more COMMANDS.
 When a CHAT is run, each COMMAND is executed in order, until all have been run, or the script jumps to a new CHAT.